ankit/stylebot/README.md

 - Pick and style elements on any site using UI actions.
 - Save custom CSS for sites which is automatically applied on page load.
-- Code your own custom css to style pages
+- Code your own custom css to style pages.
-- Make articles on any site readable by hiding non-essentixal page elements like sidebars, footers and ads.
+- Make articles on any site readable by hiding non-essential page elements like sidebars, footers and ads.

 ## Supported URL Patterns